deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/lmi_input_output_schema.md

 If you are deploying with a specific backend, additional parameters are available that are unique to the specific backend.

+**Note:**
+To enable sampling in LMI <= 0.31.0, you must specify `do_sample: true` in addition to any sampling parameters you set.
+This behavior will change starting LMI 0.32.0 where you will no longer be required to set `do_sample`, it will be inferred from the other sampling parameters.

 #### Additional LMI Dist Generation parameters

 ```